Suicide Prevention

 Related Articles

-The Marine Corps Leadership has a critical role in educating Marines and their families about suicide prevention, mental fitness, and how to access services that are available to help Marines and their families navigate through the stressors of life.
+Marine Corps Leadership has a critical role in educating Marines and their families about suicide prevention, mental fitness, and how to access services available to help Marines and their families navigate the stressors of life.

-Deaths by suicide and self-directed violence often occur in association with stressors related to relationships, work, pending disciplinary actions, and illness such as depression, and in association with periods of transition in duty status and between duty stations.
+Deaths by suicide and self-directed violence often occur in association with stressors related to relationships, work, pending disciplinary actions, or illness - such as depression - and in association with periods of transition in duty status and duty stations.

 Warfighter Mental Readiness Playbook

 Taking care of Marines is the plan of the day, every day.
 Doing it well requires constant training.
-The best leaders are voracious consumers of knowledge.
-The Marine Corps Warfighter Mental Readiness Playbook is a guide for effective influence.
-The go-to resource for fostering a culture where mental readiness is prioritized.
-Arms Marines of all ranks and responsibilities with the tools to enhance well-being and support the mental readiness of their unit Aims to create a community of support, where Marines feel connected to the mission, the command, and each other.
-Includes topics such as having effective conversations with people in need, suicide prevention quick tips, mental health road map, commander assets, and more.
-Emphasizes mental fitness as one domain of Marine Corps Total Fitness.
-Each of the domains – mental, physical, spiritual, social – strengthens the other.
+The best leaders apply their knowledge.
+The Marine Corps Warfighter Mental Readiness Playbook is a tool for effective influence and go-to resource for fostering a culture where mental readiness is prioritized, well-being is enhanced, and where Marines feel connected to the mission, the command, and each other.
+The playbook includes topics such as having effective conversations with people in need, suicide prevention quick tips, a mental health road map, commander assets, and mental fitness as one domain of Marine Corps Total Fitness.

 Command Leadership Responsibilities

-MCO 1720.2A mandates that commanders ensure the policies stated in the order are used in creating, establishing, maintaining, and reinforcing local command suicide prevention programs and procedures.
+MCO 1720.2A mandates that commanders create, establish, maintain, and reinforce suicide prevention programs and procedures.

 What is the Military and Veterans Crisis Line?